pauldubois777/VendingMachineKataA2/README.md

 * If not zero, then displays the balance.
 * If zero, checks the Bank Object to see if it can make change.
 If it can, then display "INSERT COIN", otherwise display "EXACT CHANGE ONLY".
 * Method to display temp messages - Save the current message. display the temp message text for 1 second, then restore the saved text.

+## Design Phase

+This section will hold the final design that evolved during the writing of tests and code.
+It will show what went wrong with the original design, as well as items that were improved along the way.